q33north/claudewatch/README.md

 }
 ```

 This is the primary data source for claudewatch.
-A Claude Code stop [hook](https://code.claude.com/docs/en/hooks) tail-reads the
+Two Claude Code [hooks](https://code.claude.com/docs/en/hooks) -- a
+**Stop** hook (fires at session end) and a **PostToolUse** hook (fires after each
-active transcript after each response to extract these numbers.
+tool call) -- tail-read the active transcript to extract these numbers.

 ### Memory and context files